cashubtc/nuts/XX.md

 There are three kinds of blinded P2PK outputs, the _funding outputs_ and the _commitment outputs_ for each of the two parties.
-All of these outputs are _deterministic_; the output's _secret_ (including the _nonce_) and the _blinding factor_ can be computed by both Alice and Bob based on the data available to both of them: the channel parameters, the channel secret, and the amount of the current _balance_.
+All of these outputs are _deterministic_; the output's _secret_ (including the _nonce_) and the _blinding factor_ can be computed by both Alice and Charlie based on the data available to both of them: the channel parameters, the channel secret, and the amount of the current _balance_.
-This determinism minimizes the communication that is needed between Alice and Bob.
+This determinism minimizes the communication that is needed between Alice and Charlie.

 At the end of this NUT, we define all the steps that Charlie should take to verify everything.